 Where is Marijuana Recreationally Legal?

-As of March 2018, marijuana is recreationally legal in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont (not implemented until July 2018), Washington (state), and Washington D.C.
+As of early fall 2018, marijuana is recreationally legal in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont (operational as of July 1, 2018), Washington (state), and Washington D.C.

 When it comes to actually smoking the bud, however, (or taking the edibles, concentrates, etc), rules are a little bit more stringent.
 You are not allowed to smoke in the vast majority of recreational dispensaries (although some are kind of “lenient” on the official rules), and consumption is also prohibited in (most) public places – pretty much identical to the way alcohol is.